integreat-io/map-transform/README.md

 In the example above, we first try to set the `updatedAt` prop to the data found at `data.updateDate` in the source data.
 If that does not exist (i.e. we get `undefined`), the alt operation kicks in and try the path `data.createDate`.
-If we still have `undefined`, the second alt will call the customer function `currentDate`, that simply returns the current date as a JS object.
-Finally, another transform operation pipes whatever data we get from all of this through the `formatDate` function.
+If we still have `undefined`, the second alt will call the custom transformer `currentDate`, that simply returns the current date as a JS object.
+Finally, another transform operation pipes whatever data we get from all of this through the `formatDate` transformer.

 When `alt` is run in reverse, the alternative pipelines are run in the oposite order, with the last being run first.
 The first pipeline is always run, though,